tusharsadhwani/pylox/README.md

   This lets us simplify the resolver code: We don't need a separate `declare` and `define` method anymore, and each scope is a set, not a dictionary.

+- You can access methods directly on a class, you don't need to necessarily create an object to do so.
+Doing this returns an "unbound method".
+The main reason to do this is for better DX, and to allow `dir(C)` to work.
+It is not yet decided if unbound methods are just not usable at all, or if some sort of binding mechanism will be implemented to allow for that.
+[TODO]

 Here's the full set of extra features, and their progress:

 - [x] _Much_ better error messages